tinkerbell/smee/manifests/README.md

 This deployment method is for quick local development.
 Tilt will build and deploy Boots to the Kubernetes cluster pointed to in the current context of your Kubeernetes config file.
+It will use the KinD manifest, [documented above](#kind-kubernetes-in-docker), for deployment.

 ### Prerequisites